hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Smooth --> Butterworth Smooth`

 Smooth the selected keyframes using a Butterworth filter.
+Click the menu item, move the mouse left or right to adjust the frequency, and click :kbd:`LMB` to confirm (or :kbd:`RMB` to cancel).

 This filter is ideal for smoothing large amounts of data because it preserves the peaks of the animation.
 The downside is that it can introduce a ripple effect when the key values change rapidly.

 Frequency Cutoff
-   The lower the value the smoother the curve.
-There is an implicit maximum at which the value no longer changes the curve which is at half the sample rate.
+   The lower the value, the smoother the curve.
+There is an implicit maximum at which the value no longer changes the curve, which is at half the sample rate.
 The sample rate in this case is the scene frame rate multiplied by the `Samples per Frame` of this operator.
 Filter order
    Higher values mean the frequency cutoff is steeper.